Skip to main contentSkip to navigation

 Multi-platter drives assign each logical head to a specific platter surface (upper or lower).
 The patient head map defines which physical heads are enabled and how they translate to logical head numbers.
 Donor HSAs pulled from drives with a different head map (for example, a 4-head donor for a 3-head patient built on the same model number) cannot be installed directly; the surface alignment will not match the patient adaptives.

 Mismatches across any of these axes produce distinct symptoms after a swap.
 A preamp revision mismatch usually shows as a drive that spins up, identifies, and then fails to read the System Area or reads it with heavy retries.
 A micro-jog mismatch produces track-by-track bad sectors that move when the drive is power cycled.
+A write-current mismatch on a donor used to image read-only is harmless; if the same drive is later written to, the result is sectors that read clean immediately after write and degrade within hours.
+A TFC heater mismatch shifts read amplitude with drive temperature, so the imaging pass looks healthy on a cold drive and fails as the chassis warms.
 A true donor head failure (dead donor, damaged in storage) looks identical to the original head failure.
-Diagnosing which category a post-swap failure falls into is why donor selection uses multi-axis matching rather than model-number matching.
+Diagnosing which category a post-swap failure falls into is why donor selection uses multi-axis matching rather than model-number matching, and why our donor sourcing workflow is documented separately in how donor drives are matched.

 PRML and Viterbi Read-Channel Tuning